-This section provides some of the best links to web sites containing detailed
+This section provides selected links to web sites containing detailed

-information on individual artists, exhibitions and multiple-artist projects which focus on art and ecology and/or eco-activist art.
-All sites contain images of artists works or projects.
+information about multiple-artist projects focusing on art and ecology and/or eco-activist art.

 - The Arts and Healing Network

 Founded by Marion Weber.
 The site began in